orthoseg/orthoseg/docs/faq.rst

 EfficientNetV2M
 ---------------
-* The classification accuracy on imagenet is significantly better than `InceptionResNetV2` (85.3% vs 80.3% top 5 accuracy)
+* The classification accuracy on imagenet is significantly better than `InceptionResNetV2` (85.3% vs 80.3% top 1 accuracy)
 * The number of weights is similar, and train/inference speed is reported to be a lot faster than v1 of the EfficientNet family.
-* In practice, the train/inference speed was almost the same as `InceptionResNetV2`, and the accuracy was significantly worse.
-The IOU score obtained on the training data was around 0.95, which is significantly worse than the 0.98 obtained with `InceptionResNetV2`.
-When running an actual detection and reviewing the results on-screen, it seeemed like types of sealed areas that were less represented in the training data and were narrow were detected significantly worse than was the case with `InceptionResNetV2`.
-Possbibly this could be solved by adding extra training data of this type, but as the IOU score improvement was very low as well, it isn't an improvement over `InceptionResNetV2`.
+* The train/inference speed for a segmentation was about the same as `InceptionResNetV2`: training was a few % slower, but inference was a few % faster.
+  Both tested on the same hardware (NVidia Quadro P5000).
-* The IOU score from the training obtained on a "sealed surfaces" detection was slightly higher than `InceptionResNetV2` (0.9791 vs 0.9765) but not significantly so.
-When running an actual detection and reviewing the results on-screen, it seeemed like types of sealed areas that were less represented in the training data and were narrow were detected significantly worse than was the case with `InceptionResNetV2`.
-Possbibly this can be solved by adding extra training data of this type, but as the IOU score improvement was very low as well, it doesn't seem to be an improvement compared to `InceptionResNetV2`.
+* The IOU score from the training obtained on a "sealed surfaces" detection was slightly higher than `InceptionResNetV2` (0.9791 vs 0.9765).
+When running an actual detection and reviewing the results on-screen though, it seeemed like types of sealed areas that were less represented in the training data and were narrow were detected significantly worse than was the case with `InceptionResNetV2`.
+Mainly unpaved roads were often missing.
+Possbibly this can be solved by adding extra training data of this type, but as the IOU score improvement was very low as well, it doesn't seem to be an actual improvement compared to `InceptionResNetV2`.

 These are some interesting sources of information: